The Essenes

 *Jeffrey Butz.
 The Secret Legacy of Jesus (quoting Schoenfield), chap. seven.
 Rochester, Vermont: Inner Traditions.

-In line with the above description, most scholars now believe the lost years of Jesus were spent in retreat locations preparing for what would become his ministry work.
+In line with the above description, many scholars now believe the lost years of Jesus were spent in retreat locations preparing for what would become his ministry work.
 It is almost certainly true that Jesus traveled, perhaps extensively, as this was a part of the priestly discipline.
 He may well have traveled to Damascus, much closer to the Hauron region (in gray) of Nazara and Cochaba than Jerusalem.
 That Saul later has letters of arrest to prosecute in Damascus tells us much about the widespread influence of the Nazarenes and the teaching called the Way.
-Jesus may have visited Qumran as well, for Jesus seems more than a little bit knowledgeable concerning the legalist Osseaens.
+Jesus may have visited Qumran as well, for Jesus seems more than a little bit knowledgeable concerning the legalist Ossaeans.
 Other foreign journeys may have included India and possibly northward into the Caspian.
 Alexandria and the southern reaches of the Nile (Elephantine) were known places of visitation and study.

 The enlightenment teaching of the Way would sound strange to those unfamiliar with Nazarene thinking.
 The Enochian and Nazarene Essenes held more visionary and mystical views, especially that a Messiah was necessary (not just arriving).
 It was believed that man could not sort the evils of this world, which only a heaven-sent being may do.
 As for the Sadducees, they did not see a need for Messiah, as they thought the Torah was complete and that man needed only to adhere to it.

-In light of this difference, the scribal authority (lawyers & scribes) and the priestly authority (Sadducees & Pharisees) battered Jesus with philosophical and legal questions attempting to entrap him and thus either expose him to the Romans as a rabble-rouser, else turn the people against him.
+In light of this difference, the scribal authority (lawyers & scribes) and the priestly authority (Sadducees & Pharisees) battered Jesus with philosophical and legal questions attempting to entrap him and thus either expose him to the Romans as a rabble-rouser, else turn the people against him if possible.
 However, many ordinary citizens of the Essene sect, and some of the Pharisee adherents, did convert and believed Jesus to be the Messiah.
 Nicodemus, a ranking Pharisee and member of the Jerusalem Sanhedrin would be the most prominent example.

 Sabbath law and practice had evolved in the previous two centuries, but not for the better.
 The disagreement with Jesus’ interpretation of the sabbath law became a concern.
 Sabbath observation, observing sanctity within this new legalism, soon becomes the conflict.
 Jesus presents a much more compassionate and revelatory view of life and the Sabbath,* yet at the same time practical.